RohanTarra/Hw6/README.md

      where \( y_i \) is the actual value, and \( \hat{y}_i \) is the predicted value.

-   - **Accuracy Metrics:** For classification models, such as those predicting whether congestion will increase or decrease, accuracy, precision, recall, and F1-score will be used to assess the model’s performance.
+   -**Accuracy Metrics:** Accuracy, precision, recall, and F1-score are used to evaluate the effectiveness of classification models, such as those that forecast whether congestion will rise or decrease.

-5. **Visualization of Results:**
-   The results will be visualized using various methods to enhance interpretation:
-   - **GIS Mapping Tools:** **QGIS** will be used to create spatial visualizations, such as heatmaps and congestion maps, to identify areas most affected by traffic congestion and assess the effectiveness of smart transportation interventions.
+5. **findings Visualization:** To improve interpretation, the findings will be displayed using a variety of techniques:
+   In order to determine which locations are most impacted by traffic congestion and to evaluate the efficacy of smart transportation measures, spatial visualizations like heatmaps and congestion maps will be created using **QGIS**.
-   - **Dashboards:** Interactive dashboards will be created using tools like **Plotly** or **Streamlit** to visualize model predictions and trends, making it easy for stakeholders to explore the findings dynamically.
+   Dashboards: Tools such as **Plotly** or **Streamlit** will be used to construct interactive dashboards that depict model predictions and trends, allowing stakeholders to easily and dynamically examine the results.

 ---